๐Ÿ”งIntro to Mechanics

 Coefficient of Restitution

-• Values between 0 and 1 indicate partially elastic collisions where some kinetic energy is lost to heat or deformation
+• Values between 0 and 1 indicate partially inelastic collisions where some kinetic energy is lost to heat or deformation.

 Relative Velocity Before and After Collision

-• In elastic collisions, relative velocity reverses direction but maintains the same magnitude—a powerful shortcut for calculations
+In elastic collisions, the relative velocity of the two objects reverses direction but keeps the same magnitude.
+This is a powerful shortcut.

-Compare: Coefficient of restitution e=1e = 1 vs. e=0e = 0—both are "perfect" cases at opposite extremes.
-When e=1e = 1, objects bounce apart with full energy; when e=0e = 0, they stick together.
+Compare: e=1e = 1 vs. e=0e = 0 are "perfect" cases at opposite extremes.
+When e=1e = 1, objects bounce apart with full energy retained.
+When e=0e = 0, they stick together and move as one.
 Most real collisions fall somewhere in between.

 Problem-Solving Frameworks by Dimension